jiko/cyborgmanifesto/index.md

 as mothers generally (that is, reproduction in the socialist-feminist sense), entered theory on the authority of analogy to the Marxian concept of labour.
-The unity of women here rests on an epistemology based on the ontological structure of'labour'.
+The unity of women here rests on an epistemology based on the ontological structure of 'labour'.
 Marxist/socialist-feminism does not 'naturalize' unity; it is a possible achievement based on a possible standpoint rooted in social relations.
 The essentializing move is in the ontological structure of labour or of its analogue, women's activity.
 The inheritance of Marxian